 Adolescents ages 10-19

 Adolescence is a time of significant brain growth and development.
-Families may experience increased stress, and teens may behave impulsively and irrationally.
-Therapeutic modalities such as DBT, EMDR, and variations of play therapy can help strengthen neural connections in the "rational" part of the brain.
+Families may experience increased stress, and teens may behave impulsively or irrationally.
+Therapies such as DBT, EMDR, and variations of play therapy can help strengthen neural connections in the "rational" part of the brain.
 In therapy, teens will learn how to work with their brain chemistry to gain control over their emotions and behaviors.
-Adding EMDR to process difficult memories and future worries can benefit adolescents experiencing adjustment difficulties, depression, anxiety and relationship struggles
+Adding trauma modalities such as Brainspotting and EMDR can benefit teens who may be experiencing adjustment difficulties, depression, anxiety and relationship struggles.

 Why does my teen act this way?